aws/amazon-s3-encryption-client-python/test-server/OPTIMIZATION.md

 ### 3. CI Workflow Optimizations

 - Added caching for Gradle dependencies and build outputs
-- Added caching for Poetry dependencies
+- Added caching for uv dependencies
 - Set environment variables to ensure Gradle optimizations are used

 ## Configuration Files